memfault/interrupt/_posts/2019-04-25-getting-started-with-ibdap-and-atsamd21g18.md

 ---
-title: " Programming the ATSAMD21 with IBDAP"
+title: "Programming the ATSAMD21 with IBDAP"
+description: "How to flash the Atmel SAM D21 using the IBDAP programmer"
 author: francois
 ---